Tomato: United States

-Botany

 Description

+Plant

 Tomato plants are vines, becoming decumbent, and can grow up to 3 m; bush varieties are generally no more than 100 cm tall.
 They are tender perennials, often grown as annuals.

 Tomato plants are dicots.
 They grow as a series of branching stems, with a terminal bud at the tip that does the actual growing.
-When the tip eventually stops growing, whether because of pruning or flowering, lateral buds take over and grow into new, fully functional, vines.
+When the tip eventually stops growing, whether because of pruning or flowering, lateral buds take over and grow into new, fully functional vines.

 Tomato vines are typically pubescent, meaning covered with fine short hairs.
 The hairs facilitate the vining process, turning into roots wherever the plant is in contact with the ground and moisture, especially if the vine's connection to its original root has been damaged or severed.

 The leaves are 10–25 cm long, odd pinnate, with five to nine leaflets on petioles, each leaflet up to 8 cm long, with a serrated margin; both the stem and leaves are densely glandular-hairy.